 Step 3.
 Ventilate Your Cleaning Area

 Always find a well-ventilated spot when cleaning your pistol.
 Cleaning solvents have poisonous fumes that can make you sick, hence the need for excellent air circulation.
 Toxic fumes aside, lubricants and solvents smell foul which can be uncomfortable in closed spaces for you and your family.

 Tip: Besides making your space well ventilated, consider covering your working space with an old towel or plastic bag.
 Your garage with the door up is an excellent spot.

-Use a cleaning rod, patch holder, and cotton patches to soak your pistol’s bore.
+Use a cleaning rod, patch holder, and cotton patches to soak your pistol's bore.
 Try working from the back of the bore if possible.
-Otherwise, using a muzzle guard to prevent the cleaning rod from banging against the muzzle eliminates the risk of any damage that could lead to the gun malfunction.
+Otherwise, use a muzzle guard to prevent the cleaning rod from banging against the muzzle which may cause the gun to malfunction.